pelted/gitbook-plugin-block-align/README.md

 A quick way of aligning markdown blocks in a GitBook.
 This should work for websites and generated ebooks.

+**Intent**: Collaborators may not know anything about HTML so it is easier to explain one syntax (Markdown with Blocks) than expect non technical users to keep `<div>, <p>` tags with text alignment styles in their headspace too.

 GitBook Example:

 ```markdown